-"He is the prince that was promised, and his is the song of ice and fire."A Song of Ice and Fire is a bestselling Doorstopper epic fantasy series written by George RR Martin, considered to be his Magnum Opus.
+"He is the prince that was promised, and his is the song of ice and fire."A Song of Ice and Fire is a bestselling Doorstopper epic fantasy series written by George R.R.
+Martin.
 The first book (out of a planned seven) was published in 1996, and the series reached its fifth book in 2011.
 In addition to the main books there are a variety of spin-offs and related media, such as prequels and in-universe history texts.The series is primarily set on the continent of Westeros, in a world where the seasons can last for years.
 Fifteen years ago, lords Eddard Stark and Robert Baratheon, along with their foster father Jon Arryn, rose up in rebellion and overthrew the Mad King Aerys Targaryen.
 They appointed Robert to the throne and drove Aerys' children into exile, breaking a 300-year dynasty of inbred kings.
 Now, Eddard rules his northern homeland and raises his own family in peace.
 When Jon Arryn unexpectedly dies, King Robert ventures north to name Eddard as the new Hand of the King, the most powerful man in the Seven Kingdoms after the king himself.
 Eddard must leave his home to join the corrupt court in King's Landing and find the truth about Jon's death, unwittingly setting into motion a civil war.
 Unbeknownst to all, the vengeance-mad children of King Aerys, living in exile far away from Westeros, plot their return.Meanwhile, Eddard's acknowledged bastard Jon Snow ventures north to join the Night's Watch at the Wall, an ancient structure erected eons ago.
 The Wall is supposed to keep out the Others, a mysterious race of ice demons who once ravaged Westeros and nearly wiped out mankind.
 However, the Others have been unseen for so long that most living people think them a myth, and the once-honourable Watch has been reduced to a fraction of the size it once was and is now mostly composed of condemned criminals commuting their death sentences.
 The Others are prophesied to return in the Longest Night, a winter colder than any other, which will last forever if the Others should conquer Westeros.
 Naturally, at the time these novels are set, winter is coming, and it could not come at a worse time for a land which is soon to be engulfed in tyranny, civil war, and invaders from across the sea.

 — Rhaegar Targaryen, A Clash of Kings